-When installing the meter make sure the flange marked "inlet" is positioned upstream of the outlet flange, facing the flow.
+When installing the meter make sure the flange marked with a flow arrow is positioned upstream of the outlet flange, with the arrow head pointing in the direction of flow.
+(The mark is on the flange adjacent to the enclosure mounting neck.)
 This ensures that the sensor head is positioned downstream of the vortex shedder bar and is correctly aligned to the flow.
 Installing the meter opposite this direction will result in completely inaccurate flow measurement.
 To install the meter:

-- 1. Turn off the flow of process gas, liquid or steam.
+1. Turn off the flow of process gas, liquid or steam.
 Verify that the line is not pressurized.
-Confirm that the installation site meets the required minimum upstream and downstream pipe diameters. - 2.
-Seat the meter level and square on the mating connections with the flange marked "inlet" facing the flow.
+Confirm that the installation site meets the required minimum upstream and downstream pipe diameters.

+2. Seat the meter level and square on the mating connections with the flange stamped with a flow arrow on the upstream side, with the arrow head pointing in the direction of flow.
 Position a gasket in place for each side.
 Make sure both gaskets are smooth and even with no gasket material extending into the flow profile.
-Obstructions in the pipeline will disturb the flow and cause inaccurate measurements. - 3.
-Install bolts in both process connections.
+Obstructions in the pipeline will disturb the flow and cause inaccurate measurements.

+3. Install bolts in both process connections.
 Tighten the nuts in the sequence shown in Figure 2-2.
 Check for leaks after tightening the flange bolts.